California Sexual Assault Lawyers

 - Loss of Enjoyment of Life — The inability to engage in activities that once brought happiness.

-- Loss of Intimacy And Trust — The emotional toll that affects personal relationships.
+- Loss of Intimacy and Trust — The emotional toll that affects personal relationships.

 Many survivors of sexual assault carry deep emotional wounds that can lead to long-term mental health struggles.
 They may experience depression, anxiety, eating disorders, or post-traumatic stress disorder (PTSD), which can make daily life overwhelming.
 Some develop somatic disorders, where emotional pain manifests as physical symptoms.